-3. Beans and legumes: These foods contain more folate, iron magnesium and potassium that can help with general body function and neuron firing.
-They also contain choline, a B vitamin that boost acetylcholine (A neuro transmitter critical for the brain function.
+3. Beans and legumes: These foods contain more folate, iron, magnesium and potassium that can help with general body function and neuron firing.
+They also contain choline, a B vitamin that boosts acetylcholine (A neuro transmitter critical for brain function.

 4. Whole Grains: Good bets include quinoa, kammut and gluten-free oats (not bread and cereal)

 5. Berries and Cherries.
-These fruits contain anthocyanin that protects the brain from further damage caused by free radicals.
+These fruits contain anthocyanins that protect the brain from further damage caused by free radicals.
 They also have anti-inflammatory properties and contain antioxidants and lots of vitamin C and E.

 6. Pumpkin seeds, squash, asparagus, tomatoes, carrots and beets.
 These vegetables, if not overcooked contain vitamin A, folate and iron that help with cognition.

-7. Omega 3s: People whose diets contain daily omega 3s have been shown to have 26% less risk of having brain lesions that causes dementia compared with those who do not.
-These fatty acids help the brain to stay in to shape.
+7. Omega 3s: People whose diets contain daily omega 3s have been shown to have 26% less risk of having brain lesions that cause dementia compared with those who do not.
+These fatty acids help the brain stay in shape.
 You can get your omega fatty acids from fish, flax seeds, olive (not sunflower oil) or taking a good quality omega supplement.

 9. Sunflower seeds and pumpkin seeds.
 These seeds contain zinc.

 10. Cinnamon, sage Turmeric, and Cumin.
-These spices can all help to break up brain plague and reduce inflammation of the brain which can cause memory loss.
+These spices can all help to break up brain plague and reduce inflammation in the brain which can cause memory loss.